MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-security-using-defender-for-cloud-apps-controls.md

 * Defender for Cloud Apps can only operate on Excel, PowerPoint, and PDF files.
 * If you want to use sensitivity label capabilities in your session policies for Power BI, you need an Azure Information Protection Premium P1 or Premium P2 license.
 Microsoft Azure Information Protection can be purchased either standalone or through one of the Microsoft licensing suites.
 For more information, see [Azure Information Protection pricing](https://azure.microsoft.com/services/information-protection/).
 In addition, sensitivity labels must have been applied on your Power BI assets.
 * Session control is available for any browser on any major platform on any operating system.
 We recommend using the latest version of Internet Explorer, Microsoft Edge, Google Chrome, Mozilla Firefox, or Apple Safari.
 Power BI public API calls and other non-browser-based sessions aren't supported as part of Defender for Cloud Apps session control.
 For more information, see [Supported apps and clients](/defender-cloud-apps/proxy-intro-aad#supported-apps-and-clients).
 * If you experience sign in difficulties, such as having to sign in more than once, it could be related to the way some apps handle authentication.
-For more information, see [Slow login in the Defender for Cloud Apps documentation](/defender-cloud-apps/troubleshooting-proxy#slow-login) for more information and remediation steps.
+For more information, see the troubleshooting article [Slow login](/defender-cloud-apps/troubleshooting-proxy#slow-login).

 > [!CAUTION]
 > In the session policy, in the "Action" part, the "protect" capability works only if no label exists on the item.
 If a label already exists, the "protect" action won't apply; you can't override an existing label that has already been applied to an item in Power BI.